deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

 ## Create Pipeline YAML File

-YAML files are widely used for confugurations.
-Haystack enables defining pipelines as YAML files and `load_from_yaml` method loads pipelines from YAML file.
-In a YAML file, `components` section defines all pipeline nodes and `pipelines` section defines how these nodes are connected to each other to form a pipeline.
+YAML files are widely used for configurations.
+Haystack enables defining pipelines as YAML files and the `load_from_yaml()` method loads pipelines from YAML file.
+In a YAML file, the `components` section defines all pipeline nodes and `pipelines` section defines how these nodes are connected to each other to form a pipeline.
 Let's start with defining query and indexing pipelines.

-1. Create a Document Search Pipeline
+1. Create a document search pipeline.

-As the query pipeline, you will create a Document Search pipeline from scratch.
-Create a new file named `document-search.haystack-pipeline.yml` in `/pipeline` folder under `/rest_api` in Haystack code base.
-Then, update `PIPELINE_YAML_PATH` value in `rest_api/config.py` with the new file name. `PIPELINE_YAML_PATH` will tell the REST API which YAML file to run.
+To act as your query pipeline, you will design a document search pipeline from scratch.
+Create a new file named `document-search.haystack-pipeline.yml` in `/pipeline` folder under `/rest_api` in the Haystack code base.
+Then, update the `PIPELINE_YAML_PATH` value in `rest_api/config.py` with the new file name. `PIPELINE_YAML_PATH` variable will tell the REST API which YAML file to run.

 ```python
 PIPELINE_YAML_PATH = os.getenv(